redBorder/shareable_models/README.md

 ```

 # Models
 A model can be `sharer` or `shareable`.
-This methods include some relations and added new methods to your class.
+This methods include some relations and add new methods to your class.

 ## Sharer
 Set a model as sharer.
 A sharer can share and receive resources.
 It has edit permissions on a resource if: